Discover The Most Unique Places to Stay in Ireland

 Kelly’s Resort Hotel & Spa, County Wexford

-Head to County Wexford for one of Ireland top 4- star resort hotels; Kelly Resort Hotel and Spa.
+Head to County Wexford for one of Ireland’s top 4- star resort hotels; Kelly Resort Hotel and Spa.

 Beautifully situated near Rosslare’s sandy beach, the hotel has been family-run for over five generations providing guests with a perfect seaside holiday in Ireland.

-If you’re searching for a relaxing atmosphere and the warm Irish welcome then you can go no wrong with this place.
+If you’re searching for a relaxing atmosphere and a warm Irish welcome then you can go no wrong with this place.

 Places to Stay in Ireland – Country Houses